-The Perfection Ideal & Psychic Homeostasis
+#4 The Perfection Ideal & Psychic Homeostasis

-Instead, Dharma Dynamics veers to the psychological infusion of thermodynamics with personality systems.
-However, this is not an end in and of itself.
-Rather it represents a discourse and reference point to further scrutinize the psyche and the energy dynamics of dharma that always tend toward personal well being and correct behavior
+The integration of thermodynamics with personality systems had to wait for the evolution of ultra high-speed computers and their ability to create intangible, yet actual things of value.
+The foundational theory brought forward on this site is not an end in and of itself.
+Rather it represents a discourse and reference point to further investigate the thermal activity of the psyche and the energy dynamics of dharma that always tend toward personal well being and correct behavior.

 C.G.
 Jung’s Ideal of Personality